image

 American Diabetes Association

-By R. Paul Robertson, M.D., American endocrinologist and former President and Scientific Director of the Pacific Northwest Diabetes Research Institute (PNDRI).
+By R. Paul Robertson, M.D., American endocrinologist and former President and Scientific Director of the Pacific Northwest Diabetes Research Institute (PNDRI)

 Excerpt: